Skip to main content

 Indiana Gun Laws

 State gun control laws regulate the purchase and use of firearms and can vary from state to state.
-Certain weapons, such as sawed-off shotguns, armor-piercing bullets, and silencers are prohibited under Indiana's gun control laws.
-The state, however, imposes no waiting period for prospective gun buyers, although they must meet certain criteria in order to be eligible for gun ownership.
+Certain weapons and ammunition, such as machine guns and armor-piercing bullets are prohibited under Indiana's gun control laws.
+These laws contain limited exceptions, including those for active-duty military and law enforcement agencies.

 The main provisions of Indiana's gun control laws are listed in the table below.